 THE NLRB COMMENT REBUTTAL PERIOD

 The comment period for the new proposed rule on student employee status has closed.
-Some people and organizations have written comments in support of the rule change and we have 14 days to respond directly to their claims through the NLRB’s rebuttal period.
+Unfortunately, some people and organizations have written comments in support of the rule change and we now have a limited time to respond directly to their claims through the NLRB’s rebuttal period.
 Use our rebuttal form to see what some folks have said, and tell the NLRB that they do not speak for you.
 Guidelines below:

 Rebuttal comments must be UNIQUE to be counted.

 You do not have to directly quote the referenced comments.

 You can submit more than one rebuttal comment.